-The system may program the device by word or byte, depending on the state of the CIOf pin.
+The system may program the device by word or byte, depending on the state of the BYTE# pin.
 Programming is a four-bus-cycle operation.
 The program command sequence is initiated by writing two unlock write cycles, followed by the program set-up command.
 The program address and data are written next, which in turn initiate the Embedded Program algorithm.
 The system is not required to provide further controls or timings.
 The device automatically provides internally generated program pulses and verifies the programmed cell margin.
 Table 12 shows the address and data requirements for the byte program command sequence.
+Note that the Secured Silicon Sector, autoselect, and CFI functions are unavailable when a program operation in is progress.

 When the Embedded Program algorithm is complete, that bank then returns to the read mode and addresses are no longer latched.
 The system can determine the status of the program operation by using DQ7, DQ6, or RY/BY#.
-Refer to the Flash Write Operation Status section for information on these status bits.
+Refer to the Write Operation Status section for information on these status bits.